nolauren/whatiscode/README.md

 # Code is Plural

 Code is not a single term.
 It is a "big tent" as we like to say about Digital Humanities.
-For our purposes, we are going to look at two categories - markup languages and source code.
+For our purposes, we are going to look at two categories - markup languages and scripting languages.
 Keep in mind that exactly how they are categorized is a point of debate.

 # Markup Languages